balderdashy/sails-docs/concepts/Testing/Testing.md

 This file should contain mocha configuration as described here: [mocha.opts](http://mochajs.org/#mocha.opts)

-Note: If you are writing your test in coffeescript be sure to add this lines to your mocha.opts
+**Note**: If you are writing your test in CoffeeScript be sure to add this lines to your mocha.opts
 ```
 --require coffee-script/register
 --compilers coffee:coffee-script/register